Forte42/Trading_Bot_9000/README.md

   - make_binance_btc_ohlcv.py: Functions to return a DataFrame from binance
   - order_functions.py: Functions to generate trade orders from binance
   - track_order.py: Imports
-  - trade_fear_greed.py: If statements that will execute trades based on Fear and Green Index machine learning
+  - trade_fear_greed.py: If statements that will execute trades based on Fear and Greed Index machine learning
 4. Use the py files in the signal_generation folder:
   - btc_ema_scalp_0m.py: EMA signal generation for BTC trade data
   - ema_1m_3m_scalp.py: EMA signal generation for BTC on a 1m and 3m timeframe